 Volvo is one of the few brands that has remained loyal to the wagon.
 The V60 is a premium option for families who want more space than a sedan but feel like an SUV is excessive.
 Instead, the 2021 Volvo V60 is the best of all worlds with its practicality and comfort.

-New for 2016
+What's New for 2021?

 Formula for Calculating Dealer Cost:

-Total Dealer Cost (calculated above) + Taxes / Licensing Fees = True Dealer Cost.
+Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)